uTaHanna/Java_REST_demo/README.md

 * Tomcat

 for the front end,
-* Angular.js
+* AngularJS
 * Bootstrap (to be utilized later)

 ### Prelimanary Remarks

-At least at this very early stage, my aim is not to make a practically useful<br> application with a meaningful business logic; instead, I am exploring Angular.js<br> for connecting the backend, which I have some--albeit limited--experience in, to the<br> front end.
-So, my goal here is to set up a project architecture robust enough to build an<br> actual application on later.
+At least at this very early stage, my aim is not to make a practically useful<br> application with a meaningful business logic; instead, I am exploring AngularJS<br> for connecting the backend, which I have some--albeit limited--experience in, to the<br> front end.
+So, my goal here is to set up a project architecture robust enough to build<br> an actual application on later.
 Accordingly, the current code is deliberately simple.<br>
 To give some motivation and a sense of direction, however, the application is<br>
 meant to be a very basic address book: you can add (POST) the name and email of<br> a new contact and retrieve (GET) it by the name.
 (I have not added functionalities<br> corresponding to PUT and DELETE yet.)

 I would also comment on the lack of tests in the current package.
-I strongly believe<br> in test driven development, and normally use a Jersey based testing infrastructure for<br>
+I normally write unit<br> tests in tandem with feature code, using a Jersey based testing infrastructure, for<br>
-backend code.
+backend.
 However, given the simplicity of the code and unfamiliarity with testing<br>
-frameworks for Angular.js, at this point I have not added tests yet.
+frameworks for AngularJS, at this point I have not added tests yet.
 (I used Fiddler for<br> backend code debugging.)

 I based this small project on several online sources, which are mentioned in the<br>
-Reference section at the bottom as well as in pertinent code files.
+References section at the bottom as well as in pertinent code files.

 ### How to run this tiny application (Refer to the screen shots below for illustration)

 1. Build the source code with Maven.
 1. Run Mongo, and make a new database called 'testdb'
-1. Run Tomcat with 'tomcat7:run' command (I myself do this from IntelliJ)
+1. Start Tomcat with 'tomcat7:run' command (I myself do this from IntelliJ)
 1. Open http://localhost:8080/siapp on a browser, to get to the home page
 1. Click 'New Contacts' link at the top
 1. Enter the name and email of a new contact and submit
 1. Click 'Contacts' link at the top
-1. Enter the name of the new contact you just made, to get the email address from the database
+1. Enter the name of the new contact you just made and then submit, to get<br> the email address from the database

 (Since this is not meant as a practical application and the work is still in progress,<br>
 I have not checked error handling yet; be careful and gentle when trying the app!)